Terra-Frutis/newcomer_guide_rtd/text/guide.md

 **The main concern** is snakes.
 They appear from time to time. **Be aware, keep your eyes open**.

 Although snake bites are very rare here, there are venomous, potentially deadly, snakes around.
-Advise someone if you are bitten and you will be escorted to the hospital, and to try to remember what the snake looked like so that they can provide the right anti-venom.
+Tell someone (long term resident) if you are bitten so we can assist you to go to the hospital.
+If possible, remember what the snake looked like so they can provide the right anti-venom.

 ## Machete